Peanut: Latin America

 Peanuts are particularly common in Peruvian and Mexican cuisine, both of which marry indigenous and European ingredients.
 For instance, in Peru, a popular traditional dish is picante de cuy, a roasted guinea pig served in a sauce of ground peanuts (ingredients native to South America) with roasted onions and garlic (ingredients from European cuisine).
 Also, in the Peruvian city of Arequipa, a dish called ocopa consists of a smooth sauce of roasted peanuts and hot peppers (both native to the region) with roasted onions, garlic, and oil, poured over meat or potatoes.
 Another example is a fricassee combining a similar mixture with sautéed seafood or boiled and shredded chicken.
 These dishes are generally known as ajíes, meaning "hot peppers", such as ají de pollo and ají de mariscos (seafood ajíes may omit peanuts).
 In Mexico, it is also used to prepare different traditional dishes, such as chicken in peanut sauce (encacahuatado), and is used as the main ingredient for the preparation of other famous dishes such as red pipián, mole poblano and oaxacan mole negro.

-Likewise, during colonial times in Peru, the Spanish used peanuts to replace nuts unavailable locally but used extensively in Spanish cuisine, such as almonds and pine nuts, typically ground or as a paste mixed with rice, meats, and vegetables for dishes like rice pilaf.

 Throughout the region, many candies and snacks are made using peanuts.
 In Mexico, it is common to find them in different presentations as a snack or candy: salty, "Japanese" peanuts, praline, enchilados or in the form of a traditional sweet made with peanuts and honey called palanqueta, and even as peanut marzipan.
 There is a similar form of peanut candy in Brazil, called pé-de-moleque, made with peanuts and molasses, which resembles the Indian chikki in form.

-West Asia

-Crunchy coated peanuts, called kabukim in Hebrew, are a popular snack in Israel.
-Kabukim are commonly sold by weight at corner stores where fresh nuts and seeds are sold, though they are also available packaged.
-The coating typically consists of flour, salt, starch, lecithin, and sometimes sesame seeds.
-The origin of the name is obscure (it may be derived from kabuk, which means nutshell or husk in Turkish).
-An additional variety of crunchy coated peanuts popular in Israel is "American peanuts".
-The coating of this variety is thinner but harder to crack.

-Bamba puffs are a popular snack in Israel.
-Their shape is similar to Cheez Doodles, but they are made of peanuts and corn.